Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/301_Remove_Invalid_Parentheses.md

                     for (int j = last_remove_pos; j <= i; ++j) {
                         if (s[j] == parentheses.second
                             && (j == last_remove_pos || s[j - 1] != parentheses.second)) {
-                            // Here we remove one char, but it doesn't affect us to decide the pos and last_revemo_pos
+                            // Here we remove one char, but it doesn't affect us to decide
-                            // using by the new string.
-We have cleared the segment [0, i] removeInvalidParenthesesWithDFS(result, s.substr(0, j) + s.substr(j + 1), i, j, parentheses );
+                            // the pos and last_revemo_pos using by the new string. removeInvalidParenthesesWithDFS(result, s.substr(0, j) + s.substr(j + 1), i, j, parentheses );
                         }
                     }